YouTube comments on the first 3 TIG welding basics videos had quite a few comments about metal preparation prior to welding.

 The pipe I welded in this video had a coating on the surface.

 I sanded it down to clean bright metal and then wiped with acetone to remove any residue.

-For stainless steels and aluminum, sometimes you are pretty much looking at clean bright metal. ( except for a thin oxide film) and all you need is an acetone wipe prior to welding.
+again, for stainless steels and aluminum, sometimes you are pretty much looking at clean bright metal. ( except for a thin oxide film) and all you need is an acetone wipe prior to welding.

 There are lots of different grades of carbon steels.

 But when it comes to cleaning the metal, the main difference is whether the steel is hot rolled or cold rolled.